 2. Create a Strategy

-Analyze every critical statement and decide if the content is true.
+Analyze every critical statement and decide if the content is correct.
 Determine if you truly deserve the negativity, doubt, judgment, self-defeating thoughts or criticism it throws at you.

 3. Built an Armament

 Create a whole new list of optional positive statements to counter the old ones being volleyed at you.
-Let your power to create your own statements be your weapons.
+Let your power to create your own statements be your weapon.